wu-lee/rushkoff-archive/docs/_articles/the-end-of-the-story.md

 True, but, as any screenage hacker knows, it also enables those distant margins to extend their operations back to the central authority.
 Imagine, for a moment, a female sitting at her place of work, at the keyboard, with a headset, microphone, virtual reality goggles and, let's say, foot pedals.
 Do you see this person as victimized or empowered?
 Most socialists from McLuhan's school would see our thought-experiment test-subject as an exploited worker.
 Management, in its endless hunger for higher productivity, has enslaved one of the innocent proletariat in a web of wires and electrodes.
 Every possible sensory organ of this poor woman has been physically violated and condemned to hard labor, in a scene even more horrendous than a sweatshop.

-To a screenager, though, this individual could as easily be an empowered

-distinguishable aspects of life.
-She

-cybernaut, for whom work and play are in fe.
-SI

-may have won her VR goggles through hard work and perseverance, in spite

-working at home, as the

-of her boss's technophobia.
-She may even be 5

-designer of a dazzling new CD Rom game based on her own analysis of

-Jungian dream archetypes.
+To a screenager, though, this individual could as easily be an empowered cybernaut, for whom work and play are indistinguishable aspects of life.
+She may have won her VR goggles through hard work and perseverance, in spite of her boss's technophobia.
+She may even be working at home, as the designer of a dazzling new CD Rom game based on her own analysis of Jungian dream archetypes.
 She may even be fourteen years old.
-If she

-experiences herself as a creative participant in her employment rather a

-its helpless victim, then every tool at her disposal is another avenue for
+If she experiences herself as a creative participant in her employment rather than its helpless victim, then every tool at her disposal is another avenue for extending her mastery.
+Her nervous system -- her very awareness -- expands with every new implement she acquires.

-\-- expands

-extending her mastery.
-Her nervous system -- her very awareness -- €XP

-with every new implement she acq

 Either vision can also be applie